Seville by Bike: The Ultimate Guide to Cycling Around

 Do you agree that Real Maestranza is the most beautiful bullring in Spain?
 Photo credit: Shai Pal

-Continue straight down Paseo de Cristóbal Colón.
-On the right pass the Teatro de la Maestranza, home to the Royal Symphonic Orchestra and serves as the Opera house of Seville.
-Keep going straight and on the left is the Torre del Oro, the Tower of Gold
+Following on from the bullring, continue straight down Paseo de Cristóbal Colón.
+On the right pass the Teatro de la Maestranza, which is home to the Royal Symphonic Orchestra and serves as the Opera house of Seville.
+Keep going straight and on the left is the Torre del Oro, the Tower of Gold.
+This beloved local landmark now houses the Royal Naval museum and the view from the top is simply incredible.

-Here is where the two paths converge.
+This is where the two paths converge.
 If you were on the river route, join back up to road level by Puerta de Jerez.
 After Puerta de Jerez, the road becomes Paseo de Delicias.
-Continue on and on the right the Palacio de San Telmo comes into view.
+Continue on this road, and the Palacio de San Telmo will come into view on your right.

 Palacio San Telmo in Seville, Spain.